Luminance Pricing 2026: What It Costs and What to Expect

 User count

-More users means higher per-user fees.
+More users means higher fees.
 Luminance is typically deployed across legal departments, compliance teams, and sometimes broader business functions.
-A 20-person legal team will pay significantly less than a 100-person deployment across multiple departments.
+A small legal team will pay significantly less than a deployment spanning multiple departments.
+Ask whether pricing is per named user or per concurrent user - the difference is large at scale.

 Modules